MicrosoftDocs/architecture-center/docs/data-guide/ai-services/speech-recognition-generation.md

 ---
-title: Choose an Azure AI speech recognition and generation technology
+title: Choose an Azure AI Speech recognition and generation technology
-description: Learn about Azure AI speech recognition and generation capabilities such as speech-to-text, and speech translation, and text-to-speech capabilities.
+description: Learn about Azure AI Speech recognition and generation capabilities such as speech-to-text, and speech translation, and text-to-speech capabilities.
 author: robbagby
 ms.author: pnp
 categories: